mlsmall/autonomous-building-performance-engineering/README.md

 ### Scenario 2: Energy Cost Reduction

-User: "Need to cut energy costs"
+User: "I need to cut my energy costs"

 AI: "Let me look at your 72,000 sqft Houston medical center.
 Here's what we can do: